-The CFO, the VCFO and Headteachers who sit on the HTSG receive remuneration for their role as staff and their pay is determined in the same way as applicable to all other staff as set out in the approved pay policy, which is reviewed annually.
-Where applicable, this is based on the STPCD; performance against objectives; pay scales for each role; and the level of experience of each staff member.
-In addition, pay levels may be affected by nationally agreed pay awards; and the ability to recruit and retain in post, in accordance with the trust's appointment and pay policies.
+The CFO and Headteachers who sit on the HTSG receive remuneration for their role as staff and their pay is determined in the same way as applicable to all other staff as set out in the approved pay policy, which is reviewed annually.
+Where applicable, this is based on the STPCD, educational challenge of individual settings, performance against objectives, pay scales for each role, and the level of experience of each staff member.

-All amendments to key management's pay and remuneration is approved by the appropriate sub-committee and ratified by the Board of Trustees.
+In addition, pay levels may be affected by nationally agreed pay awards and the ability to recruit and retain in post, in accordance with the trust's pay and performance appraisal policy.
+All amendments to key management's pay and remuneration are approved by the appropriate sub-committee and ratified by the board of trustees.